isabella232/azureml-previews/previews/global-search/global-search.md

 ## Structured search

 Click on any number of filters to create more specific search queries.
+If an asset filter (job, model, component) is present, results will be scoped to those tabs.
+Other filters will apply to all assets unless an asset filter is also present in the query.
+Similarly, free text search can be provided alongside filters but will scoped to the tabs designated by asset filters if present.

 Please note:
+* Filters search for exact matches of text.
+Please use free text queries for 'contains' search.
 * Quotations are required around values that include spaces or other special characters.
 * If duplicate filters are provided, only the first will be recognized in search results.
+* While filter strings must match the provided options (ex. job:), input text of any language is supported.

 ### Results